typelevel/kittens/README.md

 ```

 Use this one with caution.
 It caches the derived instance globally.
 So it's only applicable if the instance is global
 in the application.
-This could be problematic for libraries, which has no control over the uniqueness of an instance on
+This could be problematic for libraries, which have no control over the uniqueness of an instance on
 use site.
 It relies on `shapeless.Cached` which is buggy.

 3. manual semi